DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 ---

 ---
-**TL;DR:** Electron is an open source project from GitHub that lets us create cross-platorm desktop applications with web technologies.
+**TL;DR:** Electron is an open-source project from GitHub that lets us create cross-platform desktop applications with web technologies.
 It doesn't matter which specific framework we use; if it works for the web, it works for Electron.
 We can use Angular 2 for Electron apps, and in this tutorial, we explore how to get a desktop image size calculator app wired up.
 Check out the [code on GitHub](https://github.com/auth0/angular2-electron).

-You can also checkout our other Angular 2 material, including tutorials on working with **[pipes](https://auth0.com/blog/2015/09/03/angular2-series-working-with-pipes/)**, **[models](https://auth0.com/blog/2015/09/17/angular-2-series-part-2-domain-models-and-dependency-injection/)**, and **[Http](https://auth0.com/blog/2015/10/15/angular-2-series-part-3-using-http/)**.
+You can also check out our other Angular 2 material, including tutorials on working with **[pipes](https://auth0.com/blog/2015/09/03/angular2-series-working-with-pipes/)**, **[models](https://auth0.com/blog/2015/09/17/angular-2-series-part-2-domain-models-and-dependency-injection/)**, and **[Http](https://auth0.com/blog/2015/10/15/angular-2-series-part-3-using-http/)**.

 ---

 Developing desktop applications is arguably harder than developing for the web.
 Throw in the fact that you would need three versions of the same desktop app to make it available for all the popular operating systems, plus all the work that needs to go into preparing for distribution, and it can be a daunting task for web developers to port their skills to native.
 This is where Electron comes in.

-[Electron](http://electron.atom.io/) is an open source project from GitHub that makes it easy to build cross-platform desktop apps using web technologies.
+[Electron](http://electron.atom.io/) is an open-source project from GitHub that makes it easy to build cross-platform desktop apps using web technologies.
 With it, we get a nice set of APIs for interacting with Windows, OS X, and Linux operating systems, and all we need is JavaScript.
-The beauty of using Electron is that we're not barred from using any particular framework.
+There are, of course, other ways to create desktop applications with web technologies, but Electron is unique in its ability to easily target three operating systems at once.
+The other nice part of building apps with Electron is that we're not barred from using any particular framework.
 As long as it works on the web, it works for Electron.

 In this article, we'll explore how to wire up a simple image size calculator app using Electron and Angular 2.
-While the steps here are specific to Angular 2, it should be reitered that any front end framework will work with Electron, so these instructions could be adapted to make use of others.
+While the steps here are specific to Angular 2, remember that any front end framework will work with Electron, so these instructions could be adapted to make use of others.

 ![image-size-calculator app angular2 electron](https://cdn.auth0.com/blog/angular2-electron/angular2-electron-5.png)

-## Setting up Angular 2 and Electron
+## Setting Up Angular 2 and Electron

-We'll use [Webpack](https://webpack.github.io/) for our Angular 2 setup, and we'll base the config loosely on the awesome [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) by [AngularClass](https://angularclass.com/).
-At the time of publishing, Angular 2 is at alpha 52, so we'll use that.
+We'll use [Webpack](https://webpack.github.io/) for our Angular 2 setup, and we'll base the config loosely on the awesome [Angular 2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) by [AngularClass](https://angularclass.com/).
+At the time of publishing, Angular 2 is at alpha 53, so we'll use that.

 Let's start with our `package.json` file to list our dependencies, along with some `scripts` that will let us easily run our `webpack` commands and also run the `electron` command to start the app.